Hubert Le Sueur: Career

-In 1634 he made for the king a cast of the Diane Chasseresse then still at Fontainebleau.
+In 1634 he made for the King a cast of the Diane Chasseresse then still at Fontainebleau.
 Le Sueur created a market for the portrait bust, initiated and epitomized by a series of bronze busts and one marble bust of Charles I (1631), now at the Victoria and Albert Museum, the only work in marble by Le Sueur known to exist.
 A bust of Katherine, Lady Dysart, was formerly at Ham House.
 There are bronze sculptures by Le Sueur for tombs in Westminster Abbey, of the Stuart Kings Charles I and James I originally in niches on the former screen by Inigo Jones in Winchester Cathedral and now re-located at the west end of the Cathedral in which Le Sueur also provided the bronze reclining figure for the tomb of Lord Portland.
-At Oxford are his lifesize bronze standing figures of King Charles and Queen Henrietta Maria, made for Archbishop Laud, 1634, now at St John's College, and of William Herbert, 3rd Earl of Pembroke (1580-1630), originally standing in the forecourt at Wilton House and in 1723 donated by the 8th Earl to the Bodleian Library, Oxford, where it now stands outdoors in front of the main entrance.
+At Oxford are his lifesize bronze standing figures of King Charles and Queen Henrietta Maria, made for Archbishop Laud, 1634, now at St John's College, and of William Herbert, 3rd Earl of Pembroke (1580–1630), originally standing in the forecourt at Wilton House and in 1723 donated by the 8th Earl to the Bodleian Library, Oxford, where it now stands outdoors in front of the main entrance.

-With the beginnings of the English Civil War, English court patronage dried up, and Le Sueur returned to Paris in 1643, produced four busts of Richelieu for the duchesse d'Aiguillon, and disappeared from art history.
+With the beginnings of the English Civil War, English court patronage dried up, and Le Sueur returned to Paris in 1643, produced four busts of Richelieu for the Duchess of Aiguillon, and disappeared from art history.
 Le Sueur is last recorded as being alive in 1658, although this is not definitively his date of death; in 1668 his wife was recorded as being a widow and thus the Oxford Dictionary of National Biography records Le Sueur's date of death as being between 1658 and 1668.

 His known pupils were both of Huguenot extraction as was Le Sueur himself: one was Peter Besnier (or Bennier), appointed sculptor to the king after Le Sueur's departure; another was John Poultrain or Colt.